 The amount of Internet misinformation relating to stick welding aluminum is astonishing.
 I'm sure that everyone with a stick/arc/SMAW welder or DC TIG welder has wanted to weld aluminum at one time or another.
 Many web pages and forum posts state that either an AC TIG welder or a MIG welder with spool gun, with argon shielding gas, is required to weld aluminum, which is inaccurate.
 What should be stated is that AC TIG with argon or helium mix is the slowest, cleanest, and most controllable way to weld aluminum, which makes it especially good for welding thin aluminum.
 DC TIG with helium can weld aluminum, but its hot arc and deep penetration may be best for thicker welds.
 MIG, which is DC, is much faster than TIG, but it is not nearly as controllable because you cannot melt the base metal without adding filler metal.
+A spool gun or push-pull gun is not required if the MIG cable is straight and drive roll tension and weld settings are just right.
 Neither TIG nor MIG can weld aluminum in breezy conditions.
 However, stick welding aluminum is possible with a DC stick welder and it actually works better than I expected.

 E4043 aluminum electrodes DCEP - success